sliver2er/Sidequest/README.md

-# SideQuest - LLM Bookmark
+# ChatMark - LLM Bookmark

 This repository is a chrome extension for those who use LLM as their tutor